Shirakumo/radiance-tutorial/Part 4.md

   (when password (cryptos:pbkdf2-hash password *password-salt*)))
 ```

 We allow both string and integer arguments for the visibility here in order to make the API a bit more "human".
 For the hashing of the password we've employed the help of another library called [Crypto-Shortcuts](https://shinmera.github.io/crypto-shortcuts), which should also be added to the ASDF system.
 This is also the first occurrence of the `or*` macro, which is just the same as `or`, but treats an empty string as NIL, which is a very useful behaviour for GET and POST arguments on web interfaces.
+The `api-error` is a shorthand for signalling a condition of type `api-error`, which will give useful API output rather than a generic failure page.

 Next is the actual create function itself.
 While I was at it I've also factored out the annotation association.